 SA Objective Sum- mary Commentary Economically viable agriculture and forestry sectors that are contributing to conserving and enhancing landscape, biodiversity and community well-being. + Policy is compatible with this objective as it allows for employment proposals provided that they are compatible with the National Parks purposes.
 The inclusion of affordable housing is also likely to contribute to the community well-being component of this objective.
-Locate developments so as to minimise the demand for travel, especially by private car. - Additional development in the National Park will generate additional journeys; a net increase in journeys by private car is likely.
-3. Conserve and enhance ++ Directly related to achieving this Sustainability Objective.
+Locate developments so as to minimise the demand for travel, especially by private car.
+1 Additional development in the National Park will generate additional journeys; a net increase in journeys by private car is likely.